ICS-MR/Embodied-Intelligence-Enables-Agentic-Exploration-in-Microscopy/tool/frap.md

 ﻿# FRAP Tool Notes

 This file records FRAP settings that are specific to the current cellSens workstation.
-These values are intentionally not treated as universal defaults.
+These values are not treated as universal defaults.
+For the new environment, an additional calibration process is required.

 ## Workstation-Specific UI Profile